AlecsFarias/AlecsFarias/README.md

 ## 🔭 I’m currently working as

-  Senior Software Engineer at SUNSET TIRES CORPORATION LIMITED with TypeScript, NodeJs, ReactJs and other things
+  Senior Software Engineer at SUNSET TIRES CORPORATION LIMITED with TypeScript, NodeJs, ReactJs and other things.

 ## 🌱 I’m currently learning